siassaj/sick-filing/README.md

 # Sick Filing

 Filing things on a hard drive is not affectively easy.
-100% of the time I've seen people use heazily nested directories, no organisation at all and a sickening combination of the two.
+100% of the time I've seen people use heavily nested directories, no organisation at all and a sickening combination of the two.

 Recently there has been talk of tagging filing systems, which sound awesome but are non trivial to use.
 Filing should be trivial.